matejavulic/Smart-Home-Lighting/README.md

 # Smart-Home-Lighting

+## Description
-Smart home automaton system which allows users to control lights even thou they are not at home.
+A smart home automation system allowing users to control lights even though they are not at home.

+## Contact
+If you have any questions, feel free to write me an e-mail at matejavulic@gmail.com